SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 > Gamemaster Tips
 What’s in this Chapter

-You’ve made it this far, so you probably don’t want even more “rules.”
+You’ve made it this far, so you probably don’t want even more "rules."
 We’ll keep this chapter short by offering a list of helpful ideas.
 If you want more guidance, you can ﬁnd more gamemaster resources online at www.westendgames.com.